OpenChargingCloud/WWCP_OICP/README.md

 1. You need .NET 4.8+
 2. The mutual authentication (TLS client certificates) with Hubject must be set up.
-3. Your server must be registered within the Hubject firewalls.
+3. Your server(s) must be registered within the Hubject firewalls.

 ### Your participation